-All you’ll need to make these Pumpkin Spice Donuts are a few simple ingredients, a bowl, and a spoon!
-They’re naturally grain free, paleo, gluten free, and dairy free too.
+All you’ll need to make these Gluten Free Donuts are a few simple ingredients, a bowl, and a spoon!
+They’re naturally grain free, paleo, gluten free, dairy free, and bursting with pumpkin spice flavor!

 This post contains affiliate links.
 Please see full disclosure.

-Fall is settling in and with it comes pumpkin season!
-Whether you reserve pumpkin-flavored treats for the final few months of the year, or you’re a Pumpkin-All-Year-Round kind of person, we think you’ll love this easy and healthy recipe for Pumpkin Spice Donuts.
+Whether you reserve pumpkin-flavored treats for the final few months of the year or you’re a Pumpkin-All-Year-Round kind of person, we think you’ll love this easy and healthy recipe for gluten free and paleo donuts.

 If this is your first time making baked donuts, you can purchase a simple donut pan at a local store (try Walmart) or online.
-We like this one because it is sturdy and inexpensive.
+We like the one shown and linked to above because it is sturdy and inexpensive.

 This recipe makes 6 donuts which will fit in just one pan, but we like to double the recipe so it’s nice to have 2 pans and bake them all at the same time.

-The best way to transfer your donut batter to the donut pan is to transfer all your batter to a pastry bag (you can use a sturdy quart size ziploc if you don’t have a pastry bag), snip off the tip, and squeeze in the circle to form your donut.
+The best way to transfer batter to the donut pan is to use a pastry bag (you can use a sturdy quart size ziploc if you don’t have a pastry bag), snip off the tip, and squeeze in the circle to form your donut.

 Once the donuts are baked, let them cool in the pan for a few minutes, then loosen the edges with a spatula and transfer to cooling racks.